DPNT-Sourcecode/FIZ-wqoy01/README.md

 ## hello

 **R1:** *The requirement for this round is to say hello to the world.*
 Literally just that.
 Method `hello(friend_name)` is being expected to "Hello, World!" regardless of the argument supplied.
-I think the test is wrong...
+To be fair,  requirements do say `param[0] = a String.
+Ignore for now.`

 **R2:** *Example: if name of friend is "John" than return "Hello, John!"*
+OK, I jumped the gun before solution.
+Now we care about the value of `friend_name`

 ## fizz_buzz